Jorge Palma: 1972–1984: Start of solo career and travels

 Jorge Palma's solo career started in 1972 with the release of the single "The Nine Billion Names of God", based on the short story of the same name by Arthur C. Clarke, with lyrics in English.
-After that, he spent some time improving his lyrical writing skills in Portuguese with the famous poet and song lyricist José Carlos Ary dos Santos, and in 1973 he launched his first single in Portuguese, "A Útlima Canção".
+After that, he spent some time improving his lyrical writing skills in Portuguese with the famous poet and song lyricist José Carlos Ary dos Santos, and in 1973 he launched his first single in Portuguese, "A Última Canção".

 To avoid conscription and the Portuguese Colonial War in Portugal's overseas territories in Africa, Palma departed to Denmark with his wife Gisela Branco, where he lived between September 1973 and June 1974 as a political exile.
 Following the Carnation Revolution on 25 April 1974 in Lisbon, Palma returned to Portugal.

 In February 1975, Palma participated in the 12th edition of the Festival da Canção with two songs: "O Pecado Capital" (with Fernando Girão) and "Viagem".
-The songs finished in 7th and 8th places.
+The songs finished in 7th and 8th place.

 Palma's first studio album, Com Uma Viagem na Palma da Mão, was recorded and released in 1975.

 In 1977, he released his second album, 'Té Já.
-This was followed by travels in Spain and Brazil, in which Palma played in the streets of several cities.
-He spent time afterwards in Paris, where he performed in several bars, cafés and the Paris Métro, playing songs from well-known artists such as Bob Dylan, Leonard Cohen, Paul Simon, and others.
+This was followed by travels in Spain and Brazil, during which Palma played in the streets of several cities.
+Afterwards, he spent time in Paris, where he performed in several bars, cafés and the Paris Métro, playing songs from well-known artists such as Bob Dylan, Leonard Cohen, Paul Simon, and others.

-Back to Portugal in 1979, Palma recorded and released his third album, Qualquer Coisa Pá Música.
+Back in Portugal in 1979, Palma recorded and released his third album, Qualquer Coisa Pá Música.
 He would then spend two more years in France.